The Kingsway

 Neighbourhood Overview

-The Kingsway is one of Toronto's most architecturally distinctive residential neighbourhoods, occupying a quiet corner of the west end between Bloor Street West and Dundas Street West, east of Islington Avenue and west of Royal York Road.
+The Kingsway is one of Toronto's most architecturally distinctive residential neighbourhoods, occupying a quiet corner of the west end between Bloor Street West and Dundas Street West, and between the Humber River to the east and Islington Avenue to the west.
 Its defining characteristic is the housing stock itself: Tudor and Georgian homes built primarily in the 1920s and 1930s, set on large lots along winding, tree-canopied streets that curve in ways the city's more standard grid never does.
-The neighbourhood takes its name from the diagonal commercial road that bisects it, The Kingsway, which runs southwest from Bloor toward Dundas and gives the area its characteristic street geometry.
+The neighbourhood takes its name from The Kingsway, the winding road laid out as part of Robert Home Smith's early-20th-century garden-suburb development of the Humber Valley.
+Its commercial heart, though, is along Bloor Street West around Royal York Station, not on The Kingsway road itself.

 Residents are overwhelmingly families who made a deliberate choice to be here: drawn by the school options, the architectural quality, the Humber River ravine access, and the particular kind of quiet that comes from a neighbourhood that has never needed to reinvent itself.
 The Kingsway is not up-and-coming.
 It arrived a long time ago, and it has stayed.